 With certain exceptions, you have a right to request that the Plan amend your health information in a Designated Record Set.
+A Designated Record Set refers to the enrollment, payment, claims adjudication, and case or medical management record systems maintained by or for the Plan or any records the Plan, or a Benefits Service Provider acting on behalf of the Plan, uses, in whole or in part, to make decisions about Plan participants.
 The Plan may deny your request for a number of reasons.
-For example, your request may be denied if the health information is accurate and complete, was not created by the Plan (unless the person or entity that created the information is no longer available), is not part of the Designated Record Set, or is not available for inspection (e.g., psychotherapy notes or information compiled for civil, criminal, or administrative proceedings).
+For example, the Plan may deny your request if the PHI is accurate and complete, is not part of the Designated Record Set, or is not available for inspection (e.g., psychotherapy notes or information compiled for civil, criminal, or administrative proceedings).
+The Plan may also deny your request if the PHI you would like the Plan to amend was created by another entity or person, unless that entity or person is no longer available, such as where the Plan received your PHI from your doctor, but your doctor's office has since permanently closed.